Garklein/surviv-timings/README.md

 * Throwables are also not affected by free switches Now, on to instructions:

-# What does all these weird rectangles mean?
+# What do all these weird rectangles mean?

 Current weapon delay, free switch delay and fps are self-explanatory.
 On the bottom, you can see 4 rows, with a bar and a square in the middle.
 This shows all your inputs and their consequences (this project was originally meant to be a way to practice underclock, and the bottom part was originally for seeing what was going wrong if it didn't work).
 Each row is a weapon (primary, secondary, melee, throwables), and it is ordered in the same way as surviv.io.